smithgeoffrey/go-coop/README.md

 - run another container on the pi
   - serve postgres which the app consumes

+Once I reach steady state there, add a third container to the group:

+- migrate Jenkins from an app on the pi, to a container on the pi

 ### What App?

-Jenkins and Docker are great but the underlying app they manage is the whole point: get the app into the ci pipeline and deploy it -- repeat infinitely.
+Jenkins and Docker are great but the underlying app they manage is the whole point: get the app into the pipeline and deploy it -- repeat infinitely.

 I'd been wanting to do more go, which seemed a good fit here: it's a small, modern, self-contained ecosystem that compiles into a fast binary including dependencies, for ease of deployment and maintenance.
 I've used it a little and I like it.
 It seems to have promise as a leading language for the next decade, with tendrals in the ops and dev spaces.